datameshgroup/fusion/docs/appendix.md

 If you are unable to see the <code>Pair With POS</code> option on your Satellite payment app, please contact the DataMesh Integration Team at <a href="mailto:integrations@datameshgroup.com">integrations@datameshgroup.com</a>.
 :::

-- Launch your Sale System and access the option to display the QR Code for pairing
+- Launch your Sale System and access the option to display the QR code for pairing
 - In the Satellite payment app, tap the settings icon (⚙)

 ![](/img/pinpad-merchant-password-270x480.png)